 “We’re data-rich and insight-poor”

-For our next session, AMS Editor Nick Holt took to the stage with Rajiv Kalamdani, Manager, IIoT analytics global data insights & analytics, Ford Motor Company and Steve Phillips, global digital applications manager - automotive coatings, PPG to discuss how data is transforming manufacturing operations.
+For our next session, AMS Editor Nick Holt took to the stage with Rajeev Kalamdani, Manager, IIoT analytics global data insights & analytics, Ford Motor Company and Steve Phillips, global digital applications manager - automotive coatings, PPG to discuss how data is transforming manufacturing operations.
 Both leaders emphasised that effective data centralisation and real-time analysis are crucial for quality and efficiency.

 1730416020109